Gambian Festival Revitalises Tradition Of Initiatory Rite - UrduPoint

 Gambian Festival Revitalises Tradition Of Initiatory Rite

-Drums, whistles and shouts announce his entrance as he strides forward with machetes in hand.
+Drums, whistles and shouts announce his entrance as he strides forward with machetes to hand.

 In the eastern town of Janjanbureh, on an island in the Gambia River, the annual festival celebrating the Kankurang, whose central character embodies almost mythical qualities, is in full swing.